 - Holiday decorations.
-Not just Christmas, but think about Halloween costumes, Thanksgiving decor, Fourth of July party supplies, etc.
+Not just Christmas decorations, but think about Halloween costumes, Thanksgiving decor, Fourth of July party supplies, etc.

 - Kitchen supplies.
-Pots and pans you rarely use but need to hold onto.
-Ceramics, plate, and dish sets, etc.
+Put pots and pans you rarely use but need to hold onto, ceramics, plates, and dish sets.

 - Project bins.
-I like to store items together than I use at the same time for projects like outdoor entertaining and crafting.
+Store items together that you use at the same time for projects, including outdoor entertaining and crafting.

-- Travel items like suitcases, duffel bags, and garment bags.
+- Travel items.
+This includes suitcases, duffel bags, and garment bags.

-Old photos.
-If you take the time to store old photos correctly, you can safely store photos in either of these spaces, but if you don't take the time to store pictures properly, they could fall victim to the elements.
+Don't place old photos in the attic or basement.
+If you take the time to store old photos correctly, you can safely store photos in either of these spaces.
+If you don't take the time to store pictures properly, they could fall victim to the elements.

 Attic and Basement Storage Tips

 - Consider the elements.
-These can get humid and musty (and wet) in the summer and cold in the winter.
-Don't store anything that can be affected by the elements like priceless works of art, food or wood that may be warped.
+These areas can get humid and musty (and wet) in the summer and cold in the winter.
+Don't store anything that can be affected by the elements such as priceless works of art, food, or wood that may become warped.

-- Make sure you use the right tools.
+- Use the right tools.
 Use boxes and containers that can stand up to the elements.
-I like clear, labeled, plastic storage containers.
+You can use clear, labeled, plastic storage containers.

 - Keep everything accessible.
-I like to stores containers in rows like a grocery store so that each container is accessible and I don't have to move 8-9 boxes or bins to get to the one I want.
+Store containers in rows like you would find at a grocery store so that each container is accessible and you don't have to move several boxes or bins to get to the one you want.